‘Stranger Things’ Season 2: Millie Bobby Brown Drops Gems On Eleven Ahead Of Release Date

-The highly anticipated Season 2 of Stranger Things is returning to Netflix and we have the latest scoop on Millie Bobby Brown’s breakout role as Eleven.
-The upcoming season will feature new characters, more monsters and an episode centered around Eleven.
+The highly-anticipated Season 2 of Stranger Things is returning to Netflix, and we have the latest scoop on Millie Bobby Brown’s breakout role as Eleven.
+The upcoming season will feature new characters, more monsters, and an episode centered around Eleven.

-Stranger Things Season 2 release date is October 27, 2017, and all nine episodes will premiere on this date.
-The premiere episode will have a time jump of about 11 months after the events of the first season and the plot will explore the factors behind Will Byer’s disappearance.
+The Stranger Things Season 2 release date is October 27, 2017, and all nine episodes will premiere on this date.
+The premiere episode will have a time jump of about 11 months after the events of the first season, and the plot will explore the factors behind Will Byer’s disappearance.

 Millie Bobby Brown revealed what fans can expect from Eleven in an interview with Entertainment Weekly.
-The 13-year old actress revealed that her character will speak more in Season 2 and even curse.
+The 13-year-old actress revealed that her character will speak more in Season 2 and even curse.

 “I didn’t have much more vocabulary but the things I did have to say were really fun,” Brown said of her character.
 “There’s one curse word this season which was really different and funny.”